Mobile Suit Gundam SEED Freedom: Plot

 In the aftermath, Cagalli attempts to mediate between the PLANTs and the Earth Alliance but fails; both sides cut ties with Compass, and its activities are suspended.
-Athrun holds a meeting to reveal Foundation's true objective: to use Lacus and implement a variation of the Destiny Plan, along with revealing the origins of Aura, Orphee, and Lacus, which are part of a new race of enhanced coordinators called the Accords, with Orphee and Lacus genetically designed to be their leaders and rule mankind together.
-Foundation reveals the repaired Requiem, destroying Eurasia's capital, Moscow for the framed nuclear attack, and gives an ultimatum to the entire world and PLANTs to accept the Destiny Plan and their leadership or be destroyed.
-Kira breaks down, and Athrun convinces him to rejoin the fight, which he accepts.
+Athrun holds a meeting to reveal Foundation's true objective: to use Lacus and implement a variation of Gilbert Durandal's Destiny Plan, along with revealing the origins of Aura, Orphee, and Lacus, who are part of a new race of enhanced coordinators called the Accords, with Orphee and Lacus genetically designed to be their leaders and rule mankind together.
+Foundation reveals the repaired Requiem, destroys Eurasia's capital, Moscow, in revenge for the nuclear attack, and gives an ultimatum to the entire world and PLANTs: accept the Destiny Plan and their leadership within five days, or be destroyed.
+Kira breaks down, but Athrun convinces him to rejoin the fight, which he accepts.
 Compass then receives from Orb new versions of Destiny, Strike Freedom, and Impulse, and heads into space with the Millennium.

-Meanwhile, Orphee attempts to seduce Lacus but she rejects his advances and repeatedly tells him that he is not the person she chooses to love.
-Knowing that she is referring to Kira, Orphee become furious and continues to hold her hostage.
-A coup d'état occurs within ZAFT in support of Foundation and sends a fleet to protect Requiem.
-ZAFT members Yzak Joule and Dearka Elsman escape the coup and join the Eternal to stop the rogue faction after evacuating the leader of the PLANT supreme council.
-An assault team led by Kira infiltrates Foundation's base on the Artemis asteroid and rescues Lacus, as Mu damages and disables the Requiem by reflecting it's blast back to it.
-From the Millennium's bridge, Lacus sends a live broadcast revealing the Foundation's true motives, and condemning their actions.
+Meanwhile, Orphee attempts to seduce Lacus, but she rejects his advances and repeatedly tells him that he is not the person she chooses to love.
+Thinking she means Kira, Orphee becomes furious and continues holding her hostage.
+A coup d'état occurs within ZAFT in support of Foundation, and a fleet is sent to protect Requiem.
+ZAFT members Yzak Joule and Dearka Elsman escape the coup and join the FFMH-Y101 Eternal to stop the rogue faction after evacuating the leader of the PLANT supreme council.
+An assault team led by Kira infiltrates Foundation's base on the Artemis asteroid and rescues Lacus, as Mu damages and disables the Requiem by reflecting its blast.
+From the Millennium's bridge, Lacus broadcasts a message, revealing the Foundation's true motives and condemning their actions.

 Orb dispatches the Kusanagi to join forces with Millennium and Eternal, and heads into battle against Foundation.
 Orphee sorties with Ingrid in his mobile suit, overwhelming Kira along with Shura, but Athrun saves him and engages the latter with the new version of his Infinite Justice.
 Yzak, Dearka, the Eternal, and the Kusanagi suppress the rogue ZAFT fleet as Murrue leads the Millennium in destroying Aura's flagship.
-Lacus arrives and assists Kira in destroying all of the Foundation's mobile suits and ships.
+Lacus arrives and assists Kira in destroying all of the Foundation's mobile suits and ships in the newly-formed ZGMF/A-262PD-P Mighty Strike Freedom Gundam, piloted by both Kira and Lacus.
 Shinn and Hilda defeat the Black Knights, and Lunamaria disables Agnes.
-Athrun defeats Shura, and Shinn destroys the repaired Requiem, with support from Lunamaria and Athrun, moments before it could fire at Orb.
+Athrun defeats Shura with Cagalli's help, and Shinn destroys the repaired Requiem, with support from Lunamaria and Athrun, moments before it could fire at Orb.
 Convinced by Lacus and Kira's beliefs about world peace and true love, Orphee and Ingrid accept their defeat, and the war ends.
 Lacus and Kira descend to Earth on a beach, where they share a kiss.